-Now, you can start this hike virtually anywhere along the way, but our MeetUp group started it from the car park of the Information Centre located on Murchison Street.
+Now, you can start this hike virtually anywhere along the way, but our hiking group in Melbourne started it from the car park of the Information Centre located on Murchison Street.

 This is where the Tree Fern Gully Trail begins; a gravel track surrounded by – you guessed it – ferns that gently rises to Steavenson Falls.

 It’s not an overly tough section of the overall hike and is ideal for those looking for a shorter hike to do in the area.

 The falls are a great place to stop for a break and to take a million photos both at the bottom and top viewing platforms.

 On a clear day, the view at the top is absolutely spectacular and showcases much of the regrowth after the fires in 2009.